top of page

 The full feature and the rest of the September 2025 edition of Chamberlink is available here: https://issuu.com/kemps/docs/chamberlink_sept_2025/50

 This article serves as a reminder of the complexities involved in document verification.
 Understanding these processes can significantly impact the outcomes of legal disputes and business transactions.
-By utilising forensic document examination, individuals and organisations can protect their interests and ensure the integrity of their documents.
+By employing forensic document examination, individuals and organisations can protect their interests and ensure the integrity of their documents.

 Comments